Adaptive Clustering Using Kernel Density Estimators: Statistical Analysis of KDE-based Clustering

 In the remainder of this section, we illustrate how the finite sample guarantee of Theorem \ref{analysis-main2-new} can be used to derive both consistency and rates.
 To deal with kernels with unbounded support we restrict our considerations to the case of bounded densities, but it is straightforward to obtain results for unbounded densities if one restricts considerations to kernels with bounded support as already indicated above.

-In the following, we will use Theorem \ref{analysis-main2-new} to obtain consistency, rates, and adaptivity of Algorithm \ref{cluster-algo-generic}.
-We begin with a corollary showing consistency.

-\begin{corollary} Let $P$ be a distribution for which \assx P is satisfied and whose Lebesgue density is bounded.
-Moreover, consider a symmetric kernel $K:\R^d\to [0,\infty)$ with exponential tail behaviour, for which the assumptions of Theorem \ref{approximate-thm} hold.
-Let $(\d_n)$ be a strictly positive sequence with $\d_n \preceq n^{-a}$ for some $a>0$ and pick a sequence $(\s_n)$ converging to zero and satisfying \eqref{def-sigma} for all sufficiently large $n$.
-Moreover, let $(\e_n)$ and $(\t_n)$ be strictly positive sequences converging to zero such that $\psi(2\s_n) < \t_n$ for all sufficiently large $n$, and
+\begin{corollary} Let $P$ be a distribution satisfying \assx P and whose Lebesgue density is bounded.
+Moreover, consider a symmetric kernel $K:\R^d\to [0,\infty)$ with exponential tail behavior, for which the assumptions of Theorem \ref{approximate-thm} hold.
+Let $(\d_n)$ be a positive sequence with $\d_n \preceq n^{-a}$ for some $a>0$ and pick a sequence $(\s_n)$ converging to zero and satisfying \eqref{def-sigma} for all sufficiently large $n$.
+Moreover, let $(\e_n)$ and $(\t_n)$ be positive sequences converging to zero such that $\psi(2\s_n) < \t_n$ for all sufficiently large $n$, and